JoAiHQ/n8n-nodes/README.md

 ## Operations

 ### JoAi Node
-- **Send Message**: Send a message as a JoAi agent to a specific room or conversation
+- **Send Message**: Send a message as a JoAi agent to a specific room

 ### JoAi Trigger
 - **Webhook Events**: Receive real-time events from JoAi agents